 Tasmania, also known as TAS, or Tassie, is located to the south of the Australian mainland.
 It’s officially the 26th-largest island in the world and similar in size to that of Sri Lanka.
 Another 334 smaller islands are surrounding Tasmania, many of which are unpopulated.

 Tasmania doesn’t have a large population, only around 519,100 people, which about forty percent live near or around the state’s capital Hobart.

 Some sources say 42% (others up to 45%) of Tasmania’s land is made up of reserves, national parks, and World Heritage Sites.
 Which means one of the best ways to see Tasmania is with your own two feet

 Bush Walking in Tasmania

 Bush walking in Tasmania is not just about roughing it in the wilderness.
 There is over 2,800 km of managed walking trails and 880+ walks to enjoy.
-Everything from short walks, to full on multi-day hikes such as the Overland Track.
+Everything from short walks, to full-on multi-day hikes with camping gear such as the Overland Track.